MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 - **Fast conversion:** Conversion to LateX is fast when the user allows the program to first find the note paths, log them in a textfile, and then not search for them again (unless moved to another folder, or have their names changed, in which case the tool searches anew within the vault)
 - Works seamlessly with **embedded notes**.
 The benefits of using **embedded notes** are enlisted [here](#embedded-notes)
 - Erases Obsidian Comments
+- Every equation, table, and section receives a label automatically (no need to create one like in LateX)

 # 😥 Weaknesses
 - Large Obsidian files consume significant RAM (read [here](https://www.reddit.com/r/ObsidianMD/comments/scwg7a/obsidian_is_a_ram_hog/) as to why)